dragotin/quirksite/README.md

 # PDF Quirk

-PDF Quirk is a utility to create PDFs from images easily and fast.
-The images can either be loaded from storage or directly be scanned.

-It is just a little office helper tool to generate PDFs easily to share them online.
+PDF Quirk is a little office helper tool to generate PDFs from images easily and fast to share them online.

+The source images can either be loaded from disk or directly be acquired from a scan device.

 ![Screenshot](https://github.com/dragotin/pdfquirk/raw/master/resources/screenshot1.png)

+PDF Quirk utilizes specialized open source tools rather than reinventing the wheel.

-PDF Quirk uses the very well functioning tools `convert` from [ImageMagick](https://imagemagick.org/index.php) and `scanimage` from the [SANE project](http://www.sane-project.org/) instead of reinventing the wheel.
+For PDF generation it uses the very well working tool [img2pdf](https://pypi.org/project/img2pdf/).
+To scan, it drives `scanimage` from the [SANE project](http://www.sane-project.org/).
+In a sense, PDF Quirk is a UI for these tools.

+## Features

+These features are supported by PDF Quirk:

+- Simple yet powerful and nice user interface for exactly one job.
+- Creation of high quality multi page PDF documents from images.
+- Small PDF file size, yet high quality.
+- Support for scanners through the SANE package.
+- Basic image manipulation like rotating images or sequence change.
+- Deskewing of scanned images
+- Basic PDF output options like margin, paper size and -orientation.

 ## Downloads and Releases

+PDF Quirk is maintained on [Github](https://github.com/dragotin/pdfquirk).

+The recommended way of using PDF Quirk is either via packages from the distribution or via the AppImage that can be downloaded here.

 ### Releases

-The current public release is version 0.93 which was released on June, 29th, 2020.
+The current public release is version 0.95 which was released on December, 30th, 2021.
+[Changelog](Changelog.md)

-It is available from the  [Github Release Page](https://github.com/dragotin/pdfquirk/releases/tag/v0.93).
+It is available from the  [Github Release Page](https://github.com/dragotin/pdfquirk/releases/tag/v0.95).

-The first public release of PDF Quirk has the version number 0.9 and is available from the [Github Release Page](https://github.com/dragotin/pdfquirk/releases/tag/v0.9).

 ### Packages

-Not many distros are packaging it PDF Quirk yet - but packages for openSUSE are available from my [openSUSE Buildservice Page](https://software.opensuse.org/package/pdfquirk).
+Not many Linux distros are packaging PDF Quirk yet - but packages for openSUSE are available from my [openSUSE Buildservice Page](https://software.opensuse.org/package/pdfquirk).

-As soon as PDF Quirk improves, it will make it's way into the repositories of distributions.
+As PDF Quirk improves, it will make it's way into the repositories of distributions.
+Stay tuned.

 ### AppImage